zanarmstrong/pixyll/about.md

 I analyze and visualize data.
 More generally, I am curious about how things work, exploring information, ideas, and places, and sharing the experience of discovery with others.

-I studied math at Williams College including research in configuration spaces, taught high school juniors at Chewonki Semester School in Maine, and raced through the forests of Sweden orienteering.
+My experience includes being the lead analyst for Google search ads revenue globally, teaching high school math, and creating data visualizations for varied clients.

-At Google, I was the lead analyst responsible for forecasting and analyzing global search ads revenue.
-Motivated by my work as an analyst, I developed a new charting style to visualize Simpson's paradox and related statistical issues.
+My claim to fame is having created the [d3 number formatting bl.ock](http://bl.ocks.org/zanarmstrong/05c1e95bf7aa16c4768e) :).

-I am currently doing freelance work in analysis/interactive visualization and studying.
-I am always on the lookout for great people to work with and important/interesting data to analyze and visualize.
+I am currently traveling the world, but will be back in early 2017 to continue freelance work in data visualization and analysis.
+Contact me if you are interested to learn more.

 ## Data Viz Research